wp-plugins/anti-splog/readme.txt

 === Anti-Splog ===
 Contributors: WPMUDEV, uglyrobot
-Tags: splog, splogs, spam, multisite, buddypress, signup, captcha, wpmu Requires at least: 3.3
+Tags: splog, splogs, spam, multisite, buddypress, signup, captcha, wpmu Requires at least: 3.8
 Tested up to: 4.0
-Stable tag: 2.1.3
+Stable tag: trunk

 The ultimate plugin and service to stop and kill splogs in WordPress Multisite and BuddyPress, from WPMU DEV.